-Today the industry is back on its heels (evident from the near zero number of manned airships in service) needing better ways to follow, where more of the same is unlikely to succeed.
-We believe it needs new steady ways to break the cycle and overcome the shortcomings!
-We thus still believe that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” (Sir George Cayley, when writing about Aerial Navigation before airships had flown) are needed due to being the only viable way for some purposes, which we plan to enable, such as:
+LSL considers that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” (Sir George Cayley, when writing about Aerial Navigation before airships had flown) are needed from being the only viable way for some purposes, which we plan to develop, such as:

-- Aerial-cranes for loads more than helicopters will ever manage
+- Aerial-cranes for loads more than helicopters manage

-- Aerial-platforms that remain reliably aloft for exceptionally long periods
+- Aerial-platforms able to remain aloft over exceptionally long periods

 - Aerial-cruisers for people to enjoy affordable environmentally friendly air travel

-- Cost effective LTA-rovers (manned &/or unmanned) for patrol anywhere
+- Rovers (manned &/or unmanned) for patrol anywhere